gocatchup/gocatchup/docs/development/README.md

 will need to run `go mod vendor` to create a `vendor` directory when you have dependencies.

+## Makefile

+The `Makefile` is the single source of truth of how to run things.
+Every task that you need to run on this project can be found inside of the Makefile.
+To see all the commands you can run use `make help`.

 ## Building

 Run `make` or `make build` to compile your app.
 This will use a Docker image to